 - Workshop/lectures will also be held during the course.

 - Situational Judgement Tests and Learning will provide experience in core domains for a clinician e.g. Professionalism, Patient Focus, Effective communication, Working under pressure, Working within a Team

 - Assessment is partly by continuous assessment of the reading topics and mini-tests, both carried out on line.
 There will also be a final examination held in the international regional centre or UK.

 - There are 3 modules comprising the Postgraduate Diploma level award.

 - In each period of 5-7 days a particular topic (detailed in the programme calendar) is studied by way of a specially written article.
 Each topic is assessed by way of Higher Order Thinking Questions, for which there is a deadline date.
 A number of timed mini-exams are conducted online, and the student is strongly recommended to participate in this activity.

-- Workshop/lectures, held in the international regional centre at the start of the each programme.
-This will provide tutorials, lectures and practical demonstrations.
+- Workshop/lectures, held in the international regional centre at the start of each programme.
+This will provide tutorials, lectures, and practical demonstrations.

 - You will also have an opportunity to meet other doctors on the course and medical staff from the UK and overseas.

 - There is a usually workshops during the course, depending on your programme of study and a final examination held at the international center or in UK.

 - You will be expected to participate in the online clinical activity.
 For those following the Diploma this activity, mainly in Module 3, will be graded by the online facilitator.
 You must attain a “satisfactory” grade.